 Weight loss can be a significant health problem for cats who are aged 15+.
 It’s not uncommon for a feline in their twilight years to start losing weight and muscle mass, particularly in the hindquarters of their legs.
 Older cats that struggle to maintain an optimal weight must be monitored closely.

 Encouraging an older cat to gain weight may initially feel a little strange.
-You’re used to controlling how much food a pet eats, but it’s usually about consuming fewer calories each day.
-Senior cats need to stay healthy, and guide will help you manage your cat’s diet accordingly.
+You’re used to controlling how much food a cat eats, but it’s usually about consuming fewer calories each day.
+Senior cats need to stay healthy, and this guide will help you manage your cat’s diet accordingly.

 - 1 Why Will My Older Cat Not Eat?